 Pressed Piling Method

-Concrete pressed pilings are installed all over Texas, but are particularly popular in places with soft, clay rich soil such as Corpus Christi, Houston, and Beaumont.
+By far the most common of the methods of foundation repair is the Pressed Piling method.
+It is fast, cheap, and highly profitable for the repair contractor.
+They are installed all over Texas, but are particularly popular in places with soft, clay rich soil such as Dallas, Houston, Austin, and San Antonio.
 Pressed pilings are composed of a series of precast concrete cylinders which are installed by digging a hole under the house and then, by using the weight of the home as the driving force, the cylinders are driven into the ground.
-This method has two major drawbacks: the cylinders are not secured together in any way and the slab itself is used in the driving process.
+This method has two major drawbacks: the cylinders are not secured together in any way and the concrete slab is at risk of damage because of the driving process.

-Because the cylinders are not secured, they cannot and will not resist horizontal movement, they can easily be set at an incorrect angle, and pilings can crack without being noticed during installation.
-Because the slab is used in the driving process there is no way to tell how deep the pilings will end up being driven.
+Because the cylinders are not secured, they cannot and will not resist horizontal movement, they can easily be pushed into the soil at an incorrect angle, and pilings can crack without being noticed during installation.
+Because the slab is used in the driving process there is no way to tell how deep the pilings will end up being pushed into the soil.
 This means that the pilings could reach a point of refusal (the point at which they can go no deeper into the ground) which is not properly anchored in stable soil.
-If not in stable soil, the pilings provide no benefit, but if an installation crew forces the cylinders beyond this point, they can crack the slab and cause major damage to the home.
+If not in stable soil, the pilings provide no benefit, but if an installation crew forces the cylinders beyond this point, they can crack the concrete slab foundation and cause major damage to the home.

 Click here to read Problems with Pressed Piles